ped-, pedi-, -pedal, -ped, -pede, -pedia

 Go to this Word A Day Revisited Index

 so you can see more of Mickey Bach's cartoons.

-An unusual example of a quadrupedal horse transformed into a bipedaling runner.
+An unusual example of a quadrupedal horse transformed into the most bipedaling runner ever seen.

-"The gardner was seen striding five bipedalities from the wall and then he started to dig a hole for a new tree."
+Ted's gardner was seen striding five bipedalities from the wall and then he started to dig a hole for a new tree.